Newfoundland VS Saint Bernard

 Frequently Asked Questions

-The Newfoundland lives 9–10 years while the Saint Bernard lives 8–10 years.
-Individual lifespan depends heavily on care, genetics, and lifestyle.
+The Newfoundland lives 9–10 years; the Saint Bernard lives 8–10 years.
+Similar lifespans.
+Individual lifespan depends heavily on care quality.